emmeowzing/gitlabci-lint-pre-commit-hook/README.md

       for template in "${_TEMPLATES[@]}"; do
           printf "INFO: Considering \"%s\"\\n" "$template"

+          # Count the number of jobs present in a GitLab CI template.
+Job templates aren't counted as jobs.
           _JOB_COUNT="$(yq '... comments="" | to_entries | filter(.key != "include" and .key != "default" and .key != "stages" and .key != "variables" and .key != "workflow" and (.key != ".*") and .key != "cache") | from_entries | length' "$template")"

           if [ "$_JOB_COUNT" -ne "0" ]; then
               printf "INFO: Linting \"%s\"\\n" "$template"
               gitlabci-lint -p "$CI_PROJECT_ID" -b https://"$CI_SERVER_HOST" -c "$template"